Greginkansas/-openhab-openhab1wiki/CalDAV.md

 Then you can use the very same logic of your voice commands also in your calendar events (which should also improve the [WAF](https://en.wikipedia.org/wiki/Wife_acceptance_factor) ;-)).
 Depending on your rule implementation, it is possible to use event entries like these:

-* "Swtich on light in kitchen"
+* "Switch on light in kitchen"
 * "Switch off radio"
 * "Close roller shutter on first floor" etc.